Aikido is joy

 to be aware of it"

 But all of this isn’t just as simple as black and white, yes and no, can or can’t.
 Instead, there are all the nuances in between and around it, and it comes in all colors and shades and shapes as well.
-The good thing, however is, that normally (without illness- or otherwise related conditions) we all already have the capacity and sensitivity to be able to feel at least parts of this truth, we just have to allow ourselves to be aware of it.
-All we have to do is to focus on this aspect in our training, instead of focusing on other things which keep us from perceiving this point.
+The good thing however is, that normally (without illness- or otherwise medical related conditions) we all already have the capacity and sensitivity to be able to feel at least parts of this truth, we just have to allow ourselves to be aware of it.
+All we have to do is to focus more on these aspects in our training, instead of focusing on other things which so easily keep us from perceiving these important points.

 Aikido training enables us not only to experience this truth, but also to practice this truth and to live this truth.
-Nevertheless, in order to express this truth or this Aiki in our own actions (body, mind, spririt and heart), we have to train our body, our perception so that our mind will understand too and our spirit and heart will be able to follow too.
+Nevertheless, in order to express this truth or this Aiki in our actions (body, mind, spririt and heart), we have to train our body, our perception so that our mind will understand and our spirit and heart will be able to follow.

 "Even by giving our very best,